 Here is a roundup of 7 Thanksgiving table settings with a farmhouse or cottage flair, and I especially like them because they are super simple, yet so pretty.

-Simply use washi tape to tape a little branch or herb or similar item to the plates.
-You could also make the tape a place card by adding your guest’s name.
+Simply use washi tape to tape a little branch or herb or similar item to the Thankgiving plates.
+You could also use the tape to make a pretty a place card by adding your guest’s name.

-Combine flowers and pumpkins for a centerpiece: This looks so romantic!
-If you want to stay away from the pastel shabby chic look, you could recreate this with flowers in your desired color scheme.
+Combine flowers and pumpkins for a centerpiece: This looks so spectacular!
+You could recreate this with flowers in your desired color scheme.

 I think creme-colored pumpkins and orange ranunculus would look beautiful for a farmhouse or cottage Thanksgiving tablescape.

-If you don’t have enough plates from one set for all your guest, simply mix and match.
-Did you notice the use of milk glass for this tablescape?
+Mix and match: If you don’t have enough plates from one set for all your guest, simply mix and match.

-Instead of adding the fruit directly to the table, create the centerpieces on pretty plates.
+Instead of adding the fruit directly to the table, you could also create the centerpieces on pretty plates.
 You can buy vintage plates like this one for not much money at thrift stores.